How to Introduce Acorn Squash to Baby

 - Consistency: Puree the squash into the consistency your baby is safely swallowing right now, or challenge baby with a new puree texture.
 There are three textures I recommend to help assess baby’s swallow, which are thin, thick and lumpy purees.
 Give all of them a go!

 - Formula: Mix the squash with breast milk or formula to help encourage baby to accept this new taste.
-This is a great tip if baby is having food refusal!
+This is a great tip if baby is exhibiting refusal!

 - Yogurt: After you have tried yogurt on its own (since cow's milk is an allergen), try including a few spoonfuls of acorn squash in the yogurt for a creamy texture and new colorful experience for baby.

 We hope these tips will help you and baby learn to enjoy acorn squash!
 How are you planning on serving this delicious food to your baby?
 What are some of your family’s favorite spices?
-Tag us in your pictures of your baby enjoying acorn squash by using our hashtags #ezpzfun #myezpzmat.
+Tag us in your pictures of your baby enjoying acorn squash by using our hashtag #ezpzfun.